Semi-infinite highest weight categories: Examples

 Until quite recently, most of the naturally-occurring examples were highest weight categories (like the ones described in the previous two subsections).
 But the work of Webster \cite{W1}, \cite{W2} and Losev and Webster \cite{LW} has brought to prominence a very general source of examples that are fully stratified but seldom highest weight.

 Fundamental amongst these new examples are the categorifications of tensor products of irreducible highest weight modules of symmetrizable Kac-Moody Lie algebras.
 Rather than attempting to repeat the definition of these here, we refer the reader to \cite{LW}.
-All of these examples are finite fully stratified categories possessing a duality as in Corollary~\ref{sun}.
+All of these examples are finite fully stratified categories possessing a Chevalley duality.
 They are also tilting-rigid; the proof of this depends on an argument involving translation/projective functors.
-Consequently, the Ringel dual is again a finite fully signed category that is tilting-rigid.
-In fact, the Ringel dual category is always another tensor product categorification\footnote{This was noted in Remark 3.10 of the {\tt arxiv} version of \cite{LW} but the authors removed this remark in the published version (along with Remark 2.7 which was misleading).} (reverse the order of the tensor product).
+Consequently, the Ringel dual is again a finite fully stratified category that is tilting-rigid.
+In fact, the Ringel dual category is always another tensor product categorification\footnote{This was noted in Remark 3.10 of the {\tt arxiv} version of \cite{LW} but the authors removed this remark in the published version.} (reverse the order of the tensor product).
 In the earlier article \cite{W2}, Webster also wrote down explicit finite-dimensional algebras which give realization of these categories.
-In view of Theorem~\ref{TBA3}, all of Webster's algebras admit bases making them into based stratified algebras, but explicit such bases have only been found in a few examples in type A which are actually highest weight.
+In view of Theorem~\ref{TBA3}, all of Webster's algebras admit bases making them into symmetrically based stratified algebras, although these bases are usually hard to construct explicitly.

-In \cite{W1}, Webster also introduced some more general tensor product categorifications, including ones which categorify the tensor product of an integrable lowest weight module tensored with an integrable highest weight module; see also \cite[Construction 4.13]{BD}.
-The latter are particularly important since they may be realized as generalized cyclotomic quotients of the Kac-Moody 2-category.
+In \cite{W1}, Webster also introduced some more general tensor product categorifications, including ones which categorify the tensor product of an integrable lowest weight module tensored with an integrable highest weight module.
+The latter are particularly important since they may be realized as {\em generalized cyclotomic quotients} of the Kac-Moody 2-category.
 They are upper finite fully stratified categories.
+In type A, they can also be realized as generalized cyclotomic quotients of the (degenerate or quantum) Heisenberg category; see \cite[Th.~B]{BSW}.
+In the latter realization, they should possess explicit triangular bases, generalizing the ones for the cyclotomic quotients of central charge zero discussed in \cite{GRS}.